Jacob Bender

-Early years
+Early life

 Bender played high school football under Bill McGregor at the prestigious DeMatha Catholic High School in Hyattsville.

 College career

-In 2004 Bender took over as the starting left tackle at Nicholls State, started every game during his career and became an All-Southland Conference selection.
+In 2004, Bender took over as the starting left tackle at Nicholls State, started every game during his career and became an All-Southland Conference selection.
 In the 2005 season Bender started every game and became an All-Southland Conference first-team and All-Louisiana second-team selection after allowing only 1.5 sacks, 76 pancake blocks, and 8 touchdown resulting blocks.
 In his final season of 2006, Bender was once again named to the All-Southland Conference and All-Louisiana teams after recording 87 pancake blocks, 8 touchdown resulting blocks and 0 sacks allowed.

 Professional career

 New York Jets

-Bender was drafted by the Jets in the sixth round of the 2007 NFL Draft.
+Bender was drafted 177th overall by the Jets in the sixth round of the 2007 NFL Draft.
 He was active for two games for the Jets in the 2007 season, and was waived by the team on August 30, 2008.